nickpelek/nickpelek/README.md

 ### Hello 👋
 My name is Nick.
-I'm an Agricultural Economist and i'm interested in tech world!
+I'm an Agricultural Economist and i'm interested in the world of Data!
 - 👷 I’m currently trying to make my GitHub profile better 😆
 - 🌱 I’m currently learning Python & JavaScript.
 <!--